SOS598-RDM/airbnb-san-diego/README.md

 it compiles without errors.
 The output will have the same file name but the file extension will be `.md`.

-Edit the code Rmd, including whether to and at what threshold to filter data, based on your assessment of the data.
-Provide answers to questions Q1 and Q2 based on your assessment.
+Edit the code in the Rmd as appropriate, including whether to and at what threshold to filter data based on your assessment of the data.
+Provide answers to questions Q1 and Q2 based on the templated workflow.

 Final output should be:

-1. Rmd with your final code and responses to questions Q1 and Q2.
+1. Rmd with your final code and responses to questions Q1, Q2, and Q3.
-2.  the knitted document (will knit to filetype md), which should feature the table and plot you produced documenting the five neighborhoods with the highest rental rates.
+2. The knitted document (will knit to file type md), which should feature the table and plot you produced documenting the five neighborhoods with the highest rental rates.
-3.  push the finished project to your assignment repository on GitHub.
+3. Push the finished project to your assignment repository on GitHub.
+4. Notified the instructor of your submission by creating an issue (be sure to @mention the instructor in the body of the issue).

+Note that when viewing the .md file pushed to GitHub, the text, tables, and figures should be rendered properly (i.e., you should not see broken links, or empty boxes where you would expect a table or figure).